 -

-Note that EU citizens (and Swiss) over the age of 65 can use public transport in Hungary for free!
+Note that everyone (not just EU citizens, as before) over 65 years of age can use public transport in Hungary for free!
 If you are checked, you will need to show your ID card or passport.

 Budapest Card

-The Budapest Card is a clever invention.
-It is valid for an adult and a child for 24, 48, 72, 96 or 120 hours respectively.
+The Budapest Card is valid for one person for 24, 48, 72, 96 or 120 hours.
 With the card you can use public transport for free, you get discounts in museums, restaurants, on guaranteed sightseeing tours, boat trips on the Danube.
+The card is non-transferable and unfortunately there is currently no discounted children’s version.

-So the Budapest Card is only worthwhile if you diligently take advantage of the various discounts.
-If you use the card almost exclusively for public transport, a normal 3-day ticket is a much cheaper alternative.
-But if you want to go to the Lukács Bath anyway, a visit is free during the validity of the card.
+As you can see from the prices, it’s worth doing the math before buying the card.
+The Budapest Card is only worthwhile if you make very targeted use of the various discounts.
+If you were mainly planning to use the card for public transport, a regular 24-hour or 3-day ticket is a significantly cheaper alternative.
+However, if you were planning to visit the Lukács Baths anyway, for example, a Budapest Card could be a good deal, as entry is free during the card’s validity period.

 You can find more information about the discounts HERE